-Mark Dasent, Connector Systems ANZ country manager, says most major data centres are ‘more than likely’ already using some Rittal kit.
+Mark Dasent, Connector Systems ANZ country manager, says most major data centers are ‘more than likely’ already using some Rittal kit.

 He says the distribution deal will provide Connector Systems resellers and others with new products and solutions.

-“One of the products they have got is a data centre in a rack, basically.
+“One of the products they have got is a data center in a rack, basically.

-“As the whole cloud thing is happening and everyone is building infrastructure to sell things ‘as a service’, Rittal has this data centre in a box, that you can deploy anywhere.”
+“As the whole cloud thing is happening and everyone is building infrastructure to sell things ‘as a service’, Rittal has this data center in a box, that you can deploy anywhere.”

-Dasent says that means that any resellers can effectively set up their own mini data centre.
+Dasent says that means that any resellers can effectively set up their own mini data center.

 “We see that as being a good new opportunity for a lot of resellers.
-Instead of having to go into other data centres they can set themselves up.”
+Instead of having to go into other data centers they can set themselves up.”

 Dasent says while Rittal will continue to deal direct with many of the larger, named accounts, Connector, and its resellers, will be handle the much greater list of smaller customers.